filipknias/react-kanban-board/README.md

 # What I've learned ?

 In this project I learned more about usage of custom hooks and how useful it can be.
 I learned how to make good files structure in larger project.

-# Live Preview
-You can checkout this app here: https://kanban-board-7be56d.netlify.app